ssllsaiful/PSQL-DB/Postgrees/Full-DB-Backup&Restore.md

 DB;
 Permission;
 Table;
-this is so beautiful db  restore system ;
 </p>

-<p>But The problem is its only work on server base no manageable DB like AWS RDS will work on it </p>
+<p>Its only work on server base no manageable DB like AWS RDS will work on it </p>

 <p><h4>This will Restore full of DataBase for One Server to another Server</h4></p>